Dental Hygienist Salary by State: Latest BLS Data & Trends

 National Dental Hygienist Salary Overview

-According to the Bureau of Labor Statistics (BLS) Occupational Employment and Wage Statistics (OEWS), May 2023 release—the latest available data—dental hygienists in the United States earn the following:
+According to the Bureau of Labor Statistics (BLS) Occupational Employment and Wage Statistics (OEWS), May 2025 release, the current release, dental hygienists in the United States earn the following:

 Median Annual Salary